-In most cases, it's only necessary to list the desired components and not individual packages.
-Note that the Base component is always selected by default, so it's not necessary to specify it in the %pack-ages section.
+In most cases, it is only necessary to list the desired components and not individual packages.
+Note that the Base component is always selected by default, so it is not necessary to specify it in the %packages section.

-Here's an example %packages selection:
+Here is an example %packages selection:

-'''

-%packages

-@ Network Managed Workstation

-@ Development

-@ Web Server

-@ X Window System
+%packages @ Network Managed Workstation @ Development @ Web Server @ X Window System ImageMagick

-xgammon

-'''

 As you can see, components are specified, one to a line, starting with an @ symbol, a space, and then the full component name as given in the comps file.
-Specify individual packages with no additional characters (the xgammon line in the example above is an individual package).
+Specify individual packages with no additional characters (the ImageMagick line in the example above is an individual package).